crismali/js_objects_gem/readme.md

 * If they hate brackets and would rather just call methods on their objects
 * If they hate classical inheritance and prefer prototypal inheritance.
 * If they wanted really badass OpenStructs with prototypal inheritance.
 ### Why not make this out of OpenStruct instead of Hash?
 Then it wouldn't work in Ruby 1.9.3.
 OpenStructs only got the cool new ```#[]``` syntax in Ruby 2.0.
 Also, OpenStructs are pretty bare methodwise while Hashes already have a ton of methods.
 That is, I'd rather wrap those methods with super than write a bunch new methods for OpenStruct.
 Granted, I haven't actually wrapped a lot of those methods yet, but I probably will at some point.
+### Why not make this out of HashWithIndifferentAccess?
+It was pretty easy to make it pretty indifferent without pulling in _all_ of ActiveSupport, so I did that instead.
+Plus, in Javascript you can't really use Arrays and Objects as keys, so partially taking that away actually makes this more like Javascript.
+There are always tradeoffs and in this case not using ActiveSupport costs us being able to use some objects as keys.
+That's fine with me.
+### Everyone hates Javascript and prefers Ruby, so why make Ruby more like Javascript?
+Again, why do you gotta hate?
+In particular, on Javascript?
+I understand what you mean, but this was a good learning exercise.
+Besides, prototypal inheritance and passing procs around can actually create some pretty expressive and powerful code.
+Maybe this will help you practice Javascript and you'll eventually learn to love it.